Note: This blog article was originally posted via our Medium account.

 We are also using these platforms to ‘virtually socialise’ with our friends and family of all ages.

 We’ve learnt so much in such a short space of time and we’re still learning!
-These are all transferable skills that we don’t really realise we are using everyday.
+These are all transferable skills that we don’t really realise we are using and building everyday.